Did you Know?

 TRANSFER OF OWNERSHIP DECEDENT'S VEHICLE/MOTORBOAT

 Transfer on Death (TOD)-(ATVs, UTVs and Minibikes are not eligible for the TOD option): If an applicant wishes to indicate a beneficiary(ies) on the Application for Certificate of Title, the beneficiary(ies) will be listed on the new Certificate of Title with the tag “Transfer on Death” (TOD).
 A trust may be the beneficiary of a TOD certificate of title.
-A TOD beneficiary shall have no interest in the vehicle until such death(s).
+A TOD beneficiary shall have no interest in the motor vehicle until such death(s).
 A beneficiary designation may be changed at any time by the owner or by the joint-tenant-with-right-of survivorship owners then surviving without the consent of any beneficiary by filing an application for a subsequent certificate of title.

-If a Certificate of Title indicates a TOD, ownership of such vehicle vests with the designated beneficiary(ies) on the death of the owner or the last of the joint-tenant-with-right-of-survivorship owners, subject to the rights of all lienholders.
+If a Certificate of Title indicates a TOD, ownership of such motor vehicle vests with the designated beneficiary(ies) on the death of the owner or the last of the joint-tenant-with-right-of-survivorship owners, subject to the rights of all lienholders.

 Once ownership has vested with the TOD beneficiary(ies), the beneficiary(ies) may make application for issuance of a title in the beneficiary(ies) name upon presentation of a death certificate(s) and an Application for Certificate of Title OR ownership may be transferred to a third party by attaching the death certificate(s) and signing the certificate of title as TOD.